 Paint

-Then begin to brush over the entire surface of your ornament to apply an aged appearance to your new Christmas ornaments.
+Then, brush over the entire surface of your ornament to apply an aged appearance to your new Christmas ornaments.

 New Ornament Vs. Ornament covered in mod podge mixture.

-The ornament on the left, in the below photo, is the original shiny brite vintage ornament and the one on the right is the faux aged ornament.
+The ornament on the left, in the below photo, is the original shiny brite vintage ornament, and the one on the right is the faux aged ornament.
 Hard to tell the difference.

 Here are three gold ornaments that I started with.
 Can you tell which one has been aged with this easy technique?
-Hint: The new ornament doesn’t have it’s hanger replaced yet.
+Hint: The new ornament doesn’t have its hanger replaced yet.
 LOL

 The Aged Ornaments